 While selling a call seems like it’s low risk – and it often is – it can be one of the most dangerous options strategies because of the potential for uncapped losses if the stock soars.
-Just ask traders who sold calls on GameStop stock back in January and lost a fortune in days.
+Just ask traders who sold calls on GameStop stock in January 2021 and lost a fortune in days.

 For example, if the stock doubled to $40 per share, the call seller would lose a net $1,800, or the $2,000 value of the option minus the $200 premium received.
 However, there are a number of safe call-selling strategies, such as the covered call, that could be utilized to help protect the seller.

 The other major kind of option is called a put option, and its value increases as the stock price goes down.
 So traders can wager on a stock’s decline by buying put options.
 In this sense, puts act like the opposite of call options, though they have many similar risks and rewards: